Some people think that I am saying that Dependency Injection is evil under all circumstances - this is not true.

 Every idea, principle or rule is always devised to cover a particular set of circumstances, and in those circumstances its implementation is supposed to provide some sort of measurable benefit.
 There has to be some reason to follow that principle otherwise its existence cannot be justified.
 This also implies that the converse is also true - when the principle is implemented in a different set of circumstances then those same benefits may not appear at all, or may even be replaced with a new set of disadvantages.
 Whenever I see a principle being promoted or encouraged I always ask the same questions:

+In software engineering, dependency injection is a programming technique in which an object or function receives other objects or functions that it requires, as opposed to creating them internally.
 Dependency injection aims to separate the concerns of constructing objects and using them, leading to loosely coupled programs.

 Unfortunately many of today's programmers are being taught to use DI for every dependency even when there is no need to switch to an alternative object with a different implementation.
 You should be aware that the idea of providing a facility in your code which you will never actually use is a violation of YAGNI (You, Ain't Gonna Need It).